szeweq/Minecraft-Flux/README.md

 - [ ] Add compatibility for RF-like mods and libraries
 - [x] Add Flavored Energy (like Vis or Mana)
 - [ ] Mixing Flavors
+- [ ] Implement and document Fluxable
+- [ ] Implement and document Flux Work
 - [ ] Compatibility for non-RF mods (like InductrialCraft 2)